yeasir01/react-hooks/README.md

 # React-Hooks
-A curated group of reusable react hooks built to minmize code depulication.
+A curated group of reusable react hooks built to minimize code duplication.